root-project/web/manual/fitting/index.md

 ### Fitting 1-D histograms with pre-defined functions

 - Use the [TH1::Fit()](https://root.cern/doc/master/classTH1.html#a63eb028df86bc86c8e20c989eb23fb2a){:target="_blank"} method to fit a 1-D histogram with a pre-defined function.
-The name of the pre-definded function is the first parameter.
+The name of the pre-defined function is the first parameter.
 For pre-defined functions, you do not need to set initial values for the parameters.

 _**Example**_